CharlesPlusC/Astrodynamics/README.md

 # Astrodynamics
-Set of programming tools to perform research on orbital mechanics
+Set of scripts to perform research on orbital mechanics